 If you're not already a member, join Which? and get full access to these results and all our reviews.

 The customer score is based on a survey of 2,361 policyholders who have recently made a car insurance claim.
 The score reflects satisfied customers say they are with their provider and how likely they would be to recommend it.

 Providers must receive a minimum sample size of 30 to be included.

 The policy score is our assessment of the quality of standard cover comparing 73 elements of a car insurance policy.

-Total score is made up of 50% of the customer score, and 50% of the car insurance policy score.
+In our table, insurance providers are ranked by their Total Score.
+This score is made up of 50% of the customer score, and 50% of the car insurance policy score.